billkenney/revert_qidi_software/readme.md

 2. the script shouldn't take long, maybe around a minute depending on your internet connection. once its done, turn your printer off and on and you should be good to go

-3. after rebooting your printer, run `sudo service klipper status` and make sure it does not say 'failed', 'exited', service not found, or any other error code. also run `sudo service moonraker status` and make sure it does not say 'failed', 'exited', service not found, or any other error code
+3. after rebooting your printer, if its not working, run `sudo service klipper status` and make sure it does not say 'failed', 'exited', service not found, or any other error code. also run `sudo service moonraker status` and make sure it does not say 'failed', 'exited', service not found, or any other error code

 # if klipper or moonraker is not working after running the script